Load Limiting

 Proactive Load Limiting

 Bulkheads, Rate Limiters, and Timeouts are proactive load limiters.
 They must be statically configured to limit load at some point.
 Ideally, that configuration should be carefully chosen through load testing to start limiting before the system becomes overloaded, but not limit so early that the system’s resources are underutilized.
 While it’s better to limit sooner than later, choosing configuration for these policies that actually matches a workload and system capacity can be challenging, especially as these change over time.
-This is the main drawback of proactive load limiters.

 Reactive Load Limiting